Ubuntu Touch: Target market

 Mark Shuttleworth, the founder of the company Canonical Ltd., believed that Ubuntu for phones will first find a niche in countries where Ubuntu is well known; more specifically, developing markets such as India and China where computers have Ubuntu pre-installed.
 However, the success of Ubuntu Phone in these markets is difficult to predict.

 Despite Ubuntu's popularity among open source developers, penetrating the legacy-bound business market will continue to be somewhat challenging for Ubuntu.
 Companies employing the "bring your own device" (BYOD) method have already adapted to using Android and iOS devices and the benefits posed by Ubuntu may not be adequately considered.

 Requirements

 Hardware

 Ubuntu Touch requires that a system's CPU support certain hardware features.

 Software

 Ubuntu Touch can be installed on a number of phones that originally appeared with Android.
 It is necessary for these devices to offer an open source tree, so that the drivers can be recompiled for the new OS.

+Ubuntu Touch uses Halium in order to communicate with the hardware using Android drivers.